dgroomes/calcite-playground/README.md

   because (from my understanding at least) the core of Calcite is the relational algebra API, the optimizer, the default execution engine and some other cross-cutting things like the test kit and statistics.
 JDBC is like an adapter over that (albeit the most important and common one).
-* [ ] (stretch) Create a subproject that creates a schema over a heap dump.
+* [ ] (stretch) UPDATE (ok heap dumps are cool but we need to bring in a lot of complexity to deserialize it which I don't want to deal with so let's do a schema over classes. e.g. this class has a field that references this other class) Create a subproject that creates a schema over a heap dump.
 There already is [a Calcite plugin for Eclipse Memory Analyzer](https://github.com/vlsi/mat-calcite-plugin), but I want to learn by implementing something myself and heap dumps are a convenient source of in-memory relational data.
 * [ ] Learn how in-memory joins (the thing that Calcite does for something it calls its "enumerable calling convention") are implemented.
-I want to learn this in the context of the heap dump subproject.
+I want to learn this in the context of the class-relationships subproject.
 Can
   I make an optimizer rule?